 We made our way to baggage claim (aka reclaim) and had been waiting for our luggage for about 20 minutes when I looked up at the monitor and saw our flight number with a status of “delayed.”
-Ruh roh – our flight was the only one in baggage claim waiting for luggage and it was “delayed.”
+Uh oh.
+Our flight was the only one in baggage claim waiting for luggage and it was “delayed.”
 Not good.

 Other passengers started to notice the “delayed” status a few minutes after I did.
 The Germans started getting angry.
-Finally, after an hour of waiting (note that our flight from Geneva to Munich was only 50 minutes), a representative from Lufthansa addressed the increasingly disgruntled mob in German, which was of no help to Pete and I.
+Finally, after an hour of waiting (note that our flight from Geneva to Munich was only 50 minutes), a representative from Lufthansa addressed the increasingly disgruntled mob in German.
+This was of no help to Peter and me.

-Their body language indicated that her announcement was not good news.
+The passengers’ body language indicated that her announcement was not good news.
 They started raising their voices and the belligerent drunk guy became the really belligerent drunk guy.
-To make matters worse, it was late and they had started turning off the lights and TVs in the airport.
-Reportedly, the baggage handlers had left for the day and the customs/immigrations personnel were nowhere to be found.
-All signs indicated that I was going to be in this same pair of underpants come 4pm tomorrow.
+To make matters worse, it was late in the day and the airport had started turning off the lights and TVs.

 Our unofficial interpreter and his friend had just come back from attending a course somewhere in Europe where they met two students from Kansas who were currently living in Kentucky.
 They told us that the women told them that people in Kentucky like horses, KFC, and something else that they could not remember.
 I told them that they probably said bourbon and the guys were like, “Yes, bourbon.
 They like bourbon.
 That’s what we learned.”

 They also learned that the per person limit for importing beer into Germany is 14 liters, as if the country is in a beer drought or something.
-They made a joke about the drunk guy nearby having imported six liters in his belly and 14 liters in his mis-routed luggage.
+They made a joke about the drunk guy nearby having imported six liters in his belly and 14 liters in his misrouted luggage.
+I laughed.